-What to know about Ebrahim Raisi, the frontrunner in Iran’s presidential election
+What to know about Iran’s president-elect, Ebrahim Raisi

 Raisi is one of Khamenei’s most trusted confidants.
 The two believe in a severe interpretation of Islamic jurisprudence as the basis for the state and government.

-Raisi supports Iran’s state-led economic development, in which foundations, like the one he used to run, the Iranian Revolutionary Guard Corps, and other semipublic partnerships control a large part of the economy.
+Raisi supports Iran’s state-led economic development, in which foundations, such as the one he used to run; the Iranian Revolutionary Guard Corps; and other semipublic partnerships control a large part of the economy.
 He generally opposes opening up Iran to foreign investors.

 The United States is trying to salvage the Iran deal.
 Here’s how both countries have broken with the pact.

-Raisi is hostile to engagement with the United States and diplomacy with the West as championed by Rouhani and his camp of pragmatic centrists and reformists.
-Khamanei, however, has expressed his support for talks aimed at returning to the 2015 nuclear agreement, which President Trump left in 2018.
+Raisi is hostile to engagement with the United States and diplomacy with the West, as championed by Rouhani and his camp of pragmatic centrists and reformists.

+Khamenei, however, has expressed his support for talks aimed at returning to the 2015 nuclear agreement, which President Donald Trump left in 2018.
 Raisi, though critical of the United States, also supports the idea of the deal in tandem with the removal of crippling U.S. sanctions.
+Some analysts predict that Khamenei could feel more comfortable returning to the nuclear deal with a like-minded ally in place as president.

+In a news conference Monday, Raisi said he would not meet with President Biden and opposed opening up talks around limiting Iran’s ballistic missile program and reining in its support for regional proxies — two areas of engagement in which Biden’s team has expressed interest.

 Raisi has made fighting corruption a key part of his campaign.
 His critics say he has long been part and parcel of Iran’s corrupt and repressive political institutions.